 The Weinstein Company

-Founded in 2005 by brothers Bob and Harvey Weinstein, The Weinstein Company produces and distributes films and creates content for television.
-Their most significant inclusive films to date include Transamerica (2005, released in conjunction with IFC Films), in which a transgender woman discovers she has a long-lost son, as well as Vicky Cristina Barcelona (2008), A Single Man (2009), and Philomena (2013).
+The Weinstein Company’s most significant inclusive films to date include Transamerica (2005, released in conjunction with IFC Films), in which a transgender woman discovers she has a long-lost son, as well as Vicky Cristina Barcelona (2008), A Single Man (2009), and Philomena (2013).
 In 2014, The Weinstein Company released the Alan Turing biopic The Imitation Game, which has made over $200 million dollars worldwide to date, amassed several award nominations and wins (including a GLAAD Media Award), and garnered critical acclaim.
-The film is now the third highest domestic grossing LGBT-themed film since 1980 and has launched a campaign helmed by star Benedict Cumberbatch and out actor Stephen Fry petitioning the U.K. government to pardon the 49,000 others who were convicted decades ago under anti-gay "gross indecency" laws like Turing.
+The film is now the third highest domestic grossing LGBT-themed film since 1980 and has launched a campaign helmed by star Benedict Cumberbatch and out actor Stephen Fry petitioning the U.K. government to pardon the 49,000 others who were convicted decades ago under anti-gay “gross indecency” laws like Turing.
 The Weinstein Company also released Yves Saint Laurent, one of two recent biopics about the legendary French fashion designer, last year.

 Established in 1985, Wolfe Releasing is the oldest distributor in North America to solely focus on LGBT-inclusive cinema.
 The company distributes independent films that tell the stories of the LGBT community.
 Although the company has an impressive roster of films, a few are particularly noteworthy.
 The 2004 drama Brother to Brother is about an interracial gay couple that meets an older gay man in Harlem, who tells them about gay life during the Harlem Renaissance.
 The French drama Tomboy (2001) follows a gender non-conforming child who decides to live as a boy after moving to a new neighborhood, and Reaching for the Moon (2013) is a biographical film about the relationship between Brazilian architect Lota de Macedo Soares and Pulitzer Prize-winning poet Elizabeth Bishop.
 While Wolfe didn’t release any films theatrically in 2014, they did distribute several LGBT-inclusive films on digital and DVD/Blu Ray including Test, about a young gay dancer living in San Francisco during the early days of the AIDS epidemic, and the drama Pit Stop, which follows two gay men living in a small town.
 Other releases include I Am Divine, Hot Guys with Guns, and Free Fall.